alenjalex/Blog/_pages/about.md

 ----------------------------------

 * **Photography**
-I've liked _photography_ from my school time, although I didn't have a _camera_ back then.
+I've liked _photography_ ever since I was at school, although I didn't have a _camera_ back then.
 I would get my friends' camera and take pics anytime I got a chance.
 I was the man behind the _camera_ for many of the short films that we did while at college.
 I now have a _Canon EOS 700 D_ to play around with.
 I have uploaded a few of my pics here at [500px](https://500px.com/alenalex114).